GUY-LATEAM/my_teams/RFC-ARC-GUY.md

 ## 3. Architecture

 The MyTeams protocol is built on a client-server architecture using TCP sockets for communication.
 The server maintains the application state, including users, teams, channels, threads, and comments.
-Clients connect to the server to send commands and receive updates.
+Clients connect to the server to send commands and receive updates, so it's important for the client to retain the context in order to send it for certain commands that will be explained later.

 ---